 We can, however, have another type of shrinking, one that leverages the temporal generation instead of trying to work through the limitations it imposes.
 What do we do, we time travel!

-we only manipulated the generation process into generating a smaller structure.
+shrinking, we only manipulated the generation process into generating a smaller

 Fast forward to DST.
 The discussion of integrated vs structural shrinking is a long one, one which I'll not take sides at the moment; but there's a special flavor of random testing that structural shrinking is not really an option, deterministic simulation testing.
 I won't go into the very specific details of DST in this post, I think there's already some great resources such as Phil's blog post that are sufficient for it.
 In short, DST is what you need when testing systems where you are not lucky enough that you can remove the notion of time from your system, violating the assumption of the previous section.
 Many times, especially in distributed systems or concurrent programs, physical time is an important part of how your system works, and you cannot abstract over it, you need to work with the physical time.
 In such cases, you cannot naively shrink your inputs, because you cannot even reproduce them most of the time.
 When testing a time-aware system, running the same sequence of interactions twice doesn't guarantee the same outputs or results, let alone preserving the error if you change them.